Queen's Park F.C.: Back to back promotions, return to the second tier

 A major change to the club's constitution was proposed in 2019, with its members asked if they wished to end amateur status and to allow the hiring of professional players.
 Part of the motivation for the proposal was that several good players had been lost without the club receiving any compensation due to its status.
 The club's members voted to move to professional status following a motion on 14 November 2019.
-91% of QPFC members elected to go pro, enabling the club to sign players to longer-term contracts and collect transfer fees.
+91% of QPFC members elected to turn professional, enabling the club to sign players to longer-term contracts and collect transfer fees.

 Former Dundee United and Falkirk coach Ray McKinnon was appointed as the club's new head coach in January 2020.
 He became the first manager of Queen's Park since the 1980s to secure two wins in his first two matches in charge, before the league two season was ended prematurely due to the COVID-19 pandemic.
 In the summer of 2020, Queen's Park signed many professional players from higher placed Scottish teams, including former Dundee United striker Simon Murray, and the team went on to win the 2020–21 Scottish League Two title and gain promotion to League One.
 On 12 January 2021, former Motherwell and Hibernian CEO Leeann Dempster was appointed as the club's new chief executive.
 Dempster announced she would be stepping down from her role in January 2024.
 Ray McKinnon would leave his role as head coach at the end of the 2020–21 season.
-He was replaced by Queen's stalwart Laurie Ellis in the close season but Ellis would be relieved of his duties in December 2021 following a downturn in form.
+He was replaced by his assistant manager Laurie Ellis in the close season but Ellis would be relieved of his duties in December 2021 following a downturn in form.

 Owen Coyle was announced as the new manager of Queen's Park in March 2022.
 Queen's Park were promoted to the 2022–23 Scottish Championship after beating Dunfermline Athletic 1–0 in the play–off semi-final and then beating Airdrieonians 3–2 in the final of the Championship play-off, thus securing back to back promotions from the fourth to the second tier of Scottish football.

-In their first season back in the second tier, Queen's narrowly missed out on automatic promotion to the Scottish Premiership and were beaten in the Premiership play-offs by city rivals Partick Thistle.
+In their first season back in the second tier, Queen's narrowly missed out on automatic promotion to the Scottish Premiership after the loss of Simon Murray in the January window, the league's top-scorer to that point, and were beaten in the Premiership play-offs by city rivals Partick Thistle.
 Owen Coyle announced he would be stepping down from his role shortly thereafter.